mynamesleon/placeholder-polyfill/README.md

 $('input[type="text"]').placeholders();
 ```

-The jQuery plugin variant returns the main placeholders object, so the destroy method can be chained onto it if necessary, e.g.
+The jQuery plugin variant can have the destroy method chained onto it if necessary, e.g.

 ```js
 $('input[type="text"]').placeholders().destroy();